zbm-dev/zfsbootmenu/README.md

 * `org.zfsbootmenu:kernel` this can be a partial kernel name `(5.4)` or an explicit name `(vmlinuz-5.6.11_1)`.
 * `org.zfsbootmenu:commandline` set the list of kernel commandline options to be passed to the final OS.
 Do not set `root=`, this is set for you.
+* `org.zfsbootmenu:active` controls whether boot environments appear in or are hidden from ZFS Boot Menu:
+  - If a boot environment has the property `mountpoint=/`, set `org.zfsbootmenu:active=off` to *hide* the environment.
+For any other value, including not set, the boot environment will be shown.
+  - If a boot environment has the property `mountpoint=legacy`, set `org.zfsbootmenu:active=on` to *show* the environment.
+For any other value, including not set, the boot environment will be hidden.

 # initramfs creation